azymohliad/anki-sonaveeb/README.md

 ### About Anki

 [Anki](https://apps.ankiweb.net/) is flexible and powerful platform for intelligent spaced learning.
-It allows to create and study custom flash card decks.
+It allows to create and study custom flashcard decks.
 Applications are available on all popular desktop and mobile platforms.
 And it is free and open source.
 Optionally you can [create Anki Web account](https://ankiweb.net/account/signup), sign in from your Anki apps, and it will seemlesly synchronize your decks and study progress accross your devices.

 ## Installation